Meet Our Team

 -

-Cortney found her way to NMCDC through her involvement in the housing market and her community engagement as a Northside resident.
+Cortney found her way to Front Step through her involvement in the housing market and her community engagement as a Northside resident.
 She is a licensed real estate Broker and Owner at Topo Real Estate, which is also located within the Northside neighborhood.
 Cortney’s experience provides a unique lens through which to view housing challenges within a dynamic and evolving market.
 She recognizes the inherent value in cultivating a diverse and equitable community, and strives to help Missoulians find housing within our Mountain town.

 Cortney can often be found walking Henry (pictured on the left), along the Northside bike path or out rafting the local rivers.